pnordahl/monorail/README.md

 monorail log tail --stderr --stdout
 ```

 This has started a server that will receive logs.
-Leave that running in a separate window, and let's update our existing command to demonstrate tailing:
+For the rest of this tutorial, leave that running in a separate window.
+Now, let's update our existing command to demonstrate tailing:

 ```sh
 cat <<EOF > rust/monorail/hello.sh